-H&M Makes Sustainable Fashion Miscue in Norway
+H&M's Fashion Sustainability Claims Questioned in Norway

 H&M's sustainable marketing

-While H&M doesn’t specify why its Conscious collection is sustainable, it does use its marketing to describe the company’s sustainability goals.
+While H&M doesn't specify why its Conscious collection is sustainable, it does use marketing to describe the company's sustainability goals.

-On the H&M’s U.S. website, one white, smocked camisole from the H&M Conscious collection contains 99% polyester and 1% elastane.
-Under the “sustainability” tab on the product page, H&M describes a company-wide mission to use 100% recycled or “other sustainably sourced materials” by 2030.
-Under the “elastane” drop-down menu item, a statement reads, “The fiber is made from oil which is a fossil resource.
-We are exploring the development of sustainable alternatives to conventional elastane, such as recycled elastane and bio-based elastane.”
+On H&M's U.S. website, a white, smocked camisole from its Conscious collection contains 99% polyester and 1% elastane.
+Under the "sustainability" tab on the product page, H&M describes a company-wide mission to use 100% recycled or "other sustainably sourced materials" by 2030.
+For"elastane," a statement reads: "The fiber is made from oil which is a fossil resource.
+We are exploring the development of sustainable alternatives to conventional elastane, such as recycled elastane and bio-based elastane."

-Under the “polyester” drop-down, the H&M copy reads, “Conventional polyester is a commonly used artificial fibre made from fossil resources (crude oil).
-We are constantly striving to increase our use of recycled polyester; a more sustainable option made from waste such as plastic (PET) bottles.”
+Describing "polyester," H&M advises: "Conventional polyester is a commonly used artificial fibre made from fossil resources (crude oil).
+We are constantly striving to increase our use of recycled polyester; a more sustainable option made from waste such as plastic (PET) bottles."
 (There are no details whether the specific product, a white shirt, was made from recycled polyester or alternative elastane.)

 Sustainable fashion facts

-Fast-fashion companies like H&M help shoppers on a budget stay on-trend.
+Fast-fashion companies such as H&M sell budget clothing and accessories on-trend.
 The environmental impact of cheap clothes, with customers buying more and with increased frequency, is huge.

-According to Elizabeth Reichart and Deborah Drew at World Resources Institute, a global environmental think tank, “the average consumer bought 60% more clothes in 2014 than in 2000, but kept each garment for half as long.”
-It takes 2,700 gallons of water to make a single shirt, and making a pair of jeans “produces as much greenhouse gases as driving a car more than 80 miles.”
+According to Elizabeth Reichart and Deborah Drew at World Resources Institute, a global environmental think tank, "the average consumer bought 60% more clothes in 2014 than in 2000, but kept each garment for half as long."
+It takes 2,700 gallons of water to make a single shirt, and making a pair of jeans" produces as much greenhouse gases as driving a car more than 80 miles."

 The WRI report also noted that because world economies are growing, there is increased demand for clothing, and clothing production has doubled in the past 15 years.
-The world GDP is expected to increase by 400% by 2050, which means demand for clothing will only increase.
+The world GDP is expected to increase by 400% by 2050, which means demand for clothing will increase.

-A New York University report showed that sustainability-marketed products accounted for 16.6% share of the market in 2018, but delivered more than half of market growth.
+A New York University report showed that sustainability-marketed products accounted for 16.6% share of the consumer goods market in 2018, but delivered more than half of its growth.
 According to the 2019 Pulse of the Fashion Industry Report, 75% of consumers view sustainability as very or extremely important.
 Half of consumers said they would switch brands if another brand acts more environmentally and socially friendly than their preferred one.

-What does it mean for a company or product to be sustainable?
-There’s no simple answer.
+But what does it mean for a company or product to be sustainable?
+There's no simple answer.

-“I don’t think for the sector there is a clear definition,” Cynthia Cummis, director of Private Sector Climate Mitigation at WRI.
+"I don't think for the sector there is a clear definition," said Cynthia Cummis, director of Private Sector Climate Mitigation at WRI.

 "There are lots of things a company could be doing, but I don't think there's a clear definition of what actions a company would need to take that, collectively, would make their products or company considered sustainable," she said.